MY MIRACLE STORY

 -because no one should ever have to stand alone after being affected by this preventable act.

-You can join us and make a difference in Aotearoa!
+Join us and make a difference in Aotearoa!

-Leah Abrams - CEO
+Leah Abrams - CEO/Trustee

 *Photo courtesy of FAIRFAX NZ